A historical overview of landmark events and developments in systematised watching, throughout art and architecture, society and technology.

 1972 Jürgen Klauke starts work on Antlitze (Faces)

-1973 Peter Weibel installs Observation of the Observation: Uncertainty
+1973 Peter Weibel: Observation of the Observation: Uncertainty

 1974 The British Armyin Northern Ireland introduces first automatised vehicle number plates recognition system.